MELDProject/meld_graph/docs/install_native.md

 Note: You can also skip the downloading of the test data.
 For this, append the option `--skip-download-data` to the call.

 ## Verify installation
 We provide a test script to allow you to verify that you have installed all packages, set up paths correctly, and downloaded all data.
-This script will run the pipeline to predict the lesion classifier on a new patient.
-It takes approximately 15minutes to run.
+This script will run the pipeline to predict the lesion on a test patient.
+It takes approximately 15 minutes to run.

 ```bash
 cd <path_to_meld_graph>